bflamig/Rpi400Jam/README.md

 # Rpi400Jam

-We've found using the new Raspberry Pi 400 with your favorite USB audio device and monitor makes for a great, compact setup for running Jamulus.
-With that in mind, we've provided tools to easily create a Jamulus installation on a Raspberry Pi 400.
+Using the new Raspberry Pi 400 with your favorite USB audio device and monitor makes for a great, compact setup for running Jamulus.
+With that in mind, here are some tools you can use to easily create a Jamulus installation on a Raspberry Pi 400.
+These tools come in two basic forms: (1) Using a pre-configured SD card image, or (2) using scripts to install Jamulus on an already setup machine.

-While these tools were developed with the Raspberry Pi 400 in mind, they will probably also work on any of the Raspberry Pi models, 3B+ and up, though that hasn't been tested thoroughly yet.

-There are two ways you can go about setting up your Pi to run Jamulus.
-One is to just the pre-configured image file (meant for the Raspberry Pi 400), the other is to install Jamulus yourself, using the scripts we provide here.
-These scripts should work for all versions of the Raspberry Pi.
+The preconfigured SD card image was built for the Raspberry Pi 400, and probably would only work there.
+The scripts should work on any Raspberry Pi.

 ## Step 0: When you just want to download a pre-configured image